 In the U.S., we import 91 percent of the seafood consumed by Americans, leading to a $10 billion trade deficit.
 At the same time, saltwater fishing in Florida generates an estimated $6.1 billion in revenues annually.

 Mote Marine Laboratory recognized the need to develop and increase domestic aquaculture production to provide new sources of fish for human consumption and to restock species that are being depleted because of habitat destruction and overfishing.
-To achieve this goal, Mote Scientific Foundation purchased 200 acres of land in 2001 to be developed into the Mote Aquaculture Park (MAP).
-In 2006, ownership of MAP was transferred to Mote Marine Laboratory.
+To achieve this goal, Mote Scientific Foundation purchased 200 acres of land to be developed into the Mote Aquaculture Park (MAP).
+In 2001, Mote Marine Laboratory realized our goal of building an R&D facility that would allow us to address the worldwide need for sustainable aquaculture systems to feed the world, restock depleted species, and address the domestic need to develop a viable aquaculture industry in the U.S.

 About Mote Aquaculture Park